 According to Gartner research, 75 percent of current networks are still managed manually: Administrators create scripts that detail everything required to accomplish a given task and interact through a command line interface (CLI) and program the switches and scores of other devices supporting enterprise networks.

 In contrast, intent-based networking is based on telling the network what you want (your intent) rather than exactly what to do, on a technical level, to accomplish your goal.
-Intent is automatically interpreted across different devices, without requiring engineers to individually alter each device in a network.
-IBN requires drastically less administrative input, and that input can be through a user-friendly graphical user interface (GUI).

 In essence, a functioning intent-based network system (IBNS) would respond to the question of what should be done in a given situation.
 The response could be to an administrator's request or (more commonly) an automatic reaction to some system event.
 Given a particular event or a particular desired event or behavior, the system could work out how to respond appropriately without human input.